dimanikulin/fva/README.md

 &nbsp;&nbsp;&nbsp; The reasons for incorrect and absent **metadata** are rather different - from not setting proper data on the device that takes the photos to the privacy issues.
 This resource [[22]](./FVADocMD/REFERENCES.md) describes the **metadata** importance in more detail and there is information about other reasons for incorrect and absent **metadata**.
-Therefore, I understood that **Multimedia IR systems** are not so effective without other tools, often called **Multimedia Organizers**.
+Therefore, I understood that [Multimedia IR systems](./FVADocMD/MULTIMEDIAIRSYSTEMS.md) are not so effective without other tools, often called **Multimedia Organizers**.

-Usually, **Multimedia Organizers** provide automation for importing the new photo set into existing photo albums and it is not implemented feature in **IR Multimedia systems**.
+Usually, **Multimedia Organizers** provide automation for importing the new photo set into existing photo albums and it is not implemented feature in [Multimedia IR systems](./FVADocMD/MULTIMEDIAIRSYSTEMS.md).
-In addition, they might identify and address some issues that shall be fixed before the user starts searching the data using the **IR Multimedia system**.
+In addition, they might identify and address some issues that shall be fixed before the user starts searching the data using the [Multimedia IR systems](./FVADocMD/MULTIMEDIAIRSYSTEMS.md).
 However, they do not implement any search function like search by emotions and it is expected.
 You can find [here](./FVADocMD/MULTIMEDIAORGANIZERS.md) more information regarding **Multimedia Organizers**.
 </br> </br>